Suboxone Addiction Treatment Programs

 After completing medical detox, the first step in Suboxone addiction treatment is to enter an inpatient recovery program.
-There are a variety of programs and services often provided during these early phases of therapy to help the individual achieve the highest possible level of success.
+There are a variety of programs and services during these early phases of therapy to help the individual achieve the highest possible level of success.

 Intensive Outpatient Program

 Long-term treatment is linked to progress in recovery.
 That’s part of why Lighthouse Recovery Institute provides intensive outpatient treatment to patients who complete Suboxone Residential Drug Rehab or Inpatient (Partial Hospitalization) Drug Rehab Successfully.
 Individuals in this program have flexibility for scheduling around work and other daily responsibilities.